Chrysler invites IPO pitches, leaves door open to Fiat buyout

 “The upside could be that there’s a clear market price for Chrysler, and no more haggling about prices as Fiat moves to bring it under complete control,” said one of the people.

-Additional reporting by Jennifer Clark in Milan and Bernie Woodall in Detroit; Writing by Laurence Frost and Bernie Woodall; Editing by Phil Berlowitz and Jane Barrett
+Additional reporting by Jennifer Clark in Milan and Bernie Woodall in Detroit; Writing by Laurence Frost in Paris; Editing by Jane Barrett and Phil Berlowitz